krn1904/artify/WORKING.md

 - Use the quick category chips (e.g., Paintings, Digital Art, Photography, Sculptures) to filter.
 - Click an artwork to view its full details.
  - Tip: The navbar highlights your current section and, if you’re an artist, shows an Add artwork button.
+ - Hearts indicate favorites.
+Logged‑in users see their favorites highlighted across listings.

 ### Viewing artwork details
 - On an artwork page you’ll see a large image, title, price, tags, and description.
 - You can jump to the artist’s profile from here.
+ - Use the heart button to favorite/unfavorite; your state renders accurately on revisit.

 ### Meeting artists
 - On an artist’s profile you’ll see their name, bio, and a portfolio of their artworks.
 - Ready to collaborate?
 Click “Request commission” to contact the artist.
+ - Favorite/unfavorite artworks directly from the profile grid.

 ### Requesting a commission (login required)
 - Click “Request commission” on an artist profile, or go to the Commissions hub → New Request.